andygimma/InfoTrackWeather/README.md

 The search page shows the weather for a specific location.
 This location is read from the url as latitude and longitude.
 This can be shared as a link, or can be navigated to by adding latitude and longitude to the search bar, and clicking the submit button.

+#### Comparison Page

+Works like the search page, but with 2 latitudes and 2 longitudes.
+Some design changes were made to make this page more usable.

 ### Future Improvements

 - Improve the design of loading and error states.